 - 1. Introduction and historical background - 2.
 Post-war party systems in France and Germany in comparative perspective - 3.
 The post-war states in France and Germany features and challenges - 4.
 Increases in political volatility and party system change in France and Germany - 5.
-Right-wing populist parties in France and Germany - 6.
-The current state of French and German party systems
+Right-wing populist parties in France and Germany (1) - 6.
+Right-wing populist parties in France and Germany (2); Conclusions: the current state of French and German party systems